AlexChudic/test-suite-enhancement/README.md

 # Automated Test Suite Enhancement Using Large Language Models With Few-shot Prompting

+This is the artifacts package for the paper "Automated Test Suite Enhancement Using Large Language Models With Few-shot Prompting".

 ## Environment Configuration

 ### Virtual Environment Setup (Optional)